tdwg/bdq/tg2/_review/docs/list/bdqtest/index.md

 		</tr>
 		<tr>
 			<td>Expected Response</td>
-			<td>INTERNAL_PREREQUISITES_NOT_MET if (1) dwc:day is bdq:Empty, or (2) dwc:day is not interpretable as an integer, or (3) dwc:day is interpretable as an integer between 29 and 31 inclusive and dwc:month is not interpretable as an integer between 1 and 12, or (4) dwc:month is interpretable as the integer 2 and dwc:day is interpretable as the integer 29 and dwc:year is not interpretable as a valid ISO 8601 year; COMPLIANT if (1) the value of dwc:day is interpretable as an integer between 1 and 28 inclusive, or (2) dwc:day is interpretable as an integer between 29 and 30 and dwc:month is interpretable as an integer in the set (4,6,9,11), or (3) dwc:day is interpretable as an integer between 29 and 31 and dwc:month is interpretable as an integer in the set (1,3,5,7,8,10,12), or (4) dwc:day is interpretable as the integer 29 and dwc:month is interpretable as the integer 2 and dwc:year is interpretable as is a valid leap year (evenly divisible by 400 or (evenly divisible by 4 but not evenly divisible by 100)); otherwise NOT_COMPLIANT.</td>
+			<td>INTERNAL_PREREQUISITES_NOT_MET if (1) dwc:day is bdqval:Empty, or (2) dwc:day is not interpretable as an integer, or (3) dwc:day is interpretable as an integer between 29 and 31 inclusive and dwc:month is not interpretable as an integer between 1 and 12, or (4) dwc:month is interpretable as the integer 2 and dwc:day is interpretable as the integer 29 and dwc:year is not interpretable as a valid ISO 8601 year; COMPLIANT if (1) the value of dwc:day is interpretable as an integer between 1 and 28 inclusive, or (2) dwc:day is interpretable as an integer between 29 and 30 and dwc:month is interpretable as an integer in the set (4,6,9,11), or (3) dwc:day is interpretable as an integer between 29 and 31 and dwc:month is interpretable as an integer in the set (1,3,5,7,8,10,12), or (4) dwc:day is interpretable as the integer 29 and dwc:month is interpretable as the integer 2 and dwc:year is interpretable as is a valid leap year (evenly divisible by 400 or (evenly divisible by 4 but not evenly divisible by 100)); otherwise NOT_COMPLIANT.</td>
 		</tr>
 		<tr>
 			<td>Specification GUID</td>